apache/samza/docs/startup/quick-start/versioned/index.md

 ### Setting up a Java Project

-First let’s create the project structure as follows:
+Observe the project structure as follows:

 {% highlight bash %}
 wordcount